 Now, on to sales tax.
 This one is a little simpler.
 If you sell a tangible product to people in your state, then you definitely need to look into your state’s sales tax rules.
 Only a few states don’t have sales tax, so most likely this will apply to you.
 You’ll only charge sales tax to people in your state or if you travel for craft shows, you may be required to charge that state’s sales tax on those purchases from the show.

-One thing to be aware of is that many states are starting to charge sales tax on digital products, too.
+This is one thing you need to be aware of.
 If your state doesn’t spell this info out on their website, you can probably save a lot of time on Google by just picking up the phone and asking if you should be charging sales tax on your digital product.
 Now that you know when you need to start worrying about these taxes, make sure you don’t ignore them.
 If sales tax is something you’ve been putting off, schedule a business meeting with yourself and get it taken care of.

 Amy’s course Be Your Own CFO teaches creative business owners what they need to know to feel confident in their book keeping and tax prep and overall financial health of their business.
 She is offering my readers a special discount through October 1!
 Snag Amy’s course This course will get you set up to prosper and feel like you finally know what you are doing when it comes to taxes and bookkeeping.
 So basically it is priceless.